natalieagus/50002/docs/Labs/lab1.md

 **Record** down your findings.
 You will need this information for Checkoff 6 and 7.
 Please zoom in at least 4-5 times before doing this to get a clearer picture of the signals.

 Based on your experiment, if a 2019 Intel Core i9 processor is rated to run correctly at 2.3 GHz at 100°C, how many % more can you clock it and still have it run correctly at room temperature (assuming tpd is the parameter that determines “correct” computer behavior)?
-This is why you can usually get away with **overclocking** your CPU—it’s been rated for operation under much more **severe** environmental conditions than you’re probably running it at!
+This is why you can usually get away with **overclocking** your CPU—it’s been rated for operation under much more **severe** environmental conditions than you’re probably running it at! -->

-## Task G: CMOS Logic Gate Design
+## Part 3: CMOS Logic Gate Design

 As the final part of this lab, your mission is to create and test a CMOS circuitry that implements the function $$F(A,B,C) = C + A·B$$ using NFETs and PFETs.
 The truth table for F is shown below: